This page will discuss containers and container images, as well as their use in operations and solution development.

 Serial and parallel image pulls

-By default, kubelet pulls images serially.
-In other words, kubelet sends only
+By default, the kubelet pulls images serially.
+In other words, the kubelet sends

-one image pull request to the image service at a time.
-Other image pull requests
+only one image pull request to the image service at a time.
+Other image pull

 Nodes make image pull decisions in isolation.
 Even when you use serialized image